philzook58/philzook58.github.io/_posts/2023-04-13-harrop-checkpoint.md

 tags: prolog
 ---

 Well, the time has come once again.
-I have been spending a decent amount of time about a problem of questionable worth and I need to checkpoint it.
+I have been spending a decent amount of time thinking about a problem of questionable worth and I need to checkpoint it.

-I've been trying to embed lambda prolog like features in regular prolog.
+I've been trying to embed [lambda prolog](https://www.lix.polytechnique.fr/~dale/lProlog/) like features in regular prolog.
 Prolog implementations have a lot of effort put into them, and a fairly large ecosystem, so there are advantages if this can be achieved.

+Lambda prolog has [two interrelated aspects](https://www.lix.polytechnique.fr/~dale/lProlog/faq/what.html) to it, extending the horn clause structure to harrop and allowing higher order unification.
+I'm attacking the Harrop part first.

-The basic extra features that harrop clauses offer on top of prolog is the ability to assert clauses into the database and the creation of fresh variables when you traverse under forall binders.
+The basic extra features that Harrop clauses offer on top of prolog is the ability to assert clauses into the database and the creation of fresh variables when you traverse under forall binders.

+This paper [A Declarative Alternative to “assert” in Logic Programming](https://www.cs.cmu.edu/~fp/papers/ilps91.pdf) attacked kind of the same problem.
+Maybe the addition of continuations since then changes the solution space though.

 Really if you want these features to work right you should probably just use [elpi](https://github.com/LPCIC/elpi).
 But I did discover some useful tidbits, so here we go.

-Ok, but prolog offers [dynamic predicates](https://www.swi-prolog.org/pldoc/man?predicate=dynamic/1) which can be controlled by `assert` and `retract`.
+Ok, anyway, but prolog offers [dynamic predicates](https://www.swi-prolog.org/pldoc/man?predicate=dynamic/1) which can be controlled by `assert` and `retract`.
 Additionally, there is a [gensym facility](https://www.swi-prolog.org/pldoc/doc_for?object=gensym/2) for making fresh constants.
 Awesome.

 This suggests two simple implementations of these features.